tier4/scenario_simulator_v2/docs/design/SystemArchitecture.md

 ```

-This tool consists of three components: test runner, openscenario_interpreter, and simulator.
+The scenario_simulator_v2 consists of the three components: test runner, openscenario_interpreter, and simulator.

 Each component has the following features: